shubhamavl/SuspensionPCB_CAN_WPF/README.md

-# Suspension PCB CAN WPF Application
+# Suspension System Monitor

 ## Overview

-This is a PC3 application for the LMV Suspension System that communicates with an STM32 microcontroller via CAN bus.
-The application handles calibration, tare functionality, real-time data display, and data logging.
+This is a production-ready PC3 application for the LMV Suspension System that communicates with an STM32 microcontroller via CAN bus.
+The application handles calibration, tare functionality, real-time data display, and data logging with comprehensive logging capabilities.

 ## Features